My Belly Story

 My Yoga Story

 I furthered my training by completing a 50 hour Yin course with Sarah Lo in February 2017 which led me to enrol a Thai Yoga Massage (TYM) practitioner course with Kira Balaskas - I qualified in April 2018 and have completed the advanced course - both courses have taught me a lot about different bodies and different movements.
 Then in November 2017 I started teaching the Flow & Restore class at the Power Yoga Company which fills me with a lot of gratitude.
-I have now received my 300 hour advanced teacher of integrated yoga therapy at (the magical) Kripalu in Massachusetts, USA .
+I have now successfully completed my 300 hour advanced teacher of integrated yoga therapy at (the magical) Kripalu in Massachusetts, USA .
 I cherish the beautiful momentum of it all and I am extremely grateful.

 Yoga For Everyone

 I would love to make yoga more accessible, especially to people with IBD or other illnesses, but really to anyone who feels intimidated by it all.